The Sun (United Kingdom): Early Murdoch years

-Murdoch found he had such a rapport with Larry Lamb over lunch that other potential recruits as editor were not interviewed and Lamb was appointed as the first editor of the new Sun.
+The Daily Herald had been printed in Manchester since 1930, as was the Sun after its original launch in 1964.
+Murdoch stopped publication there in 1969, which put the ageing Bouverie Street presses under extreme pressure as circulation grew.
+Additionally, Murdoch found he had such a rapport with Larry Lamb over lunch that other potential recruits as editor were not interviewed and Lamb was appointed as the first editor of the new Sun.
 Lamb wanted Bernard Shrimsley to be his deputy, which Murdoch accepted as Shrimsley had been the second name on his list of preferences.

-Lamb was scathing in his opinion of the Daily Mirror, where he had recently been employed as a senior sub-editor, and shared Murdoch's view that a paper's quality was best measured by its sales, and he regarded the Mirror as overstaffed, and too focused on an ageing readership.
+Lamb was scathing in his opinion of the Daily Mirror, where he had recently been employed as a senior sub-editor, and shared Murdoch's view that a paper's quality was best measured by its sales.
+Lamb regarded the Mirror as overstaffed and too focused on an ageing readership.
 Godfrey Hodgson of The Sunday Times interviewed Murdoch at this time and expressed a positive view of the rival's "Mirrorscope" supplement.
-"If you think we're going to have any of that upmarket shit in our paper," Murdoch replied, dropping a sample copy into a bin, "you're very much mistaken".
+Dropping a sample copy into a bin, Murdoch replied: "If you think we're going to have any of that upmarket shit in our paper, you're very much mistaken".

 Lamb hastily recruited a staff of about 125 reporters, who were mostly selected for availability rather than their ability.
-This was about a quarter of what the Mirror then employed, and Murdoch had to draft in staff on loan from his Australian papers.
-Murdoch immediately relaunched The Sun as a tabloid, and ran it as a sister paper to the News of the World.
+That was about a quarter of what the Mirror then employed, and Murdoch had to draft in staff on loan from his Australian papers.
+Murdoch immediately relaunched The Sun as a tabloid and ran it as a sister paper to the News of the World.
 The Sun used the same printing presses, and the two papers were managed together at senior executive levels.

 The tabloid Sun was first published on 17 November 1969, with a front page headlined "HORSE DOPE SENSATION", an ephemeral "exclusive".
 An editorial on page 2 announced: "Today's Sun is a new newspaper.
 It has a new shape, new writers, new ideas.
 But it inherits all that is best from the great traditions of its predecessors.
 The Sun cares.
 About the quality of life.
 About the kind of world we live in.
 And about people".
-The first issue had an "exclusive interview" with the Labour Prime Minister, Harold Wilson, on page 9.
+The first issue had an "exclusive interview" with the Labour Prime Minister Harold Wilson on page 9.
 The paper copied the rival Daily Mirror in several ways.
 It was the same size and its masthead had the title in white on a red rectangle of the same colour as the Daily Mirror.
 These papers are now known as red tops.
 The Mirror's "Live Letters" was matched by "Livelier Letters".